 Sometimes I’d rather focus on easy wins, throwing teddy grahams on the table while I put a load of laundry in so I can feel like I accomplished something.
 I want to see results and create a wonderful home atmosphere while my kids happily color in silence.

 But then again, I don’t.
 I know in my heart of hearts that having a quiet, comfortable home would get old fast.
 The tears from losing a toy, the shouts of little ones chasing each other with dinosaurs, and the fits of over-tired kiddos are all evidence that something is being accomplished here:

 My kids are growing and learning.

 Their existence is a miracle that I sometimes take for granted.
 I mean, it’s hard to be constantly amazed and grateful for this role I have.
-Here’s how I choose to have a better attitude, even in the face of crazy stress.
+Here’s how I choose to have a better attitude and understand the value of a stay at home mom, even in the face of crazy stress.

 The weirdest thing happens when I change my focus.
 Spending an hour pretending with my kids is fun.
 And afterwards, they play nicely together while I spend a half hour in the kitchen.
 When I put my kids before my chores, everyone is happier and the chores get done anyway.When I put my kids before my chores, everyone is happier and the chores get done anyway.
 Click To Tweet

 It’s even more miraculous when I keep my eyes on God first.
 He designed life to work best this way, knowing we’ll find life as soon as we lose it.